Kunbyte-AI/DRA-Ctrl/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-Repo-black)](https://github.com/Kunbyte-AI/DRA-Ctrl)

 ## Updates
+[2025-07-10] When the model is not in use, move it to the CPU to reduce GPU memory usage, and apply quantization to further decrease memory requirements.
+Now our work should be able to run on consumer-grade GPUs.
+For specific usage, please refer to the [Get Started](#get-started) section below.
+Please note:​​ You need to **check the requirements.txt** file to update environment dependencies, as this ensures the new features will function properly.

 [2025-07-01] Added a new Gradio app (gradio_app_hf.py) designed similarly to our HuggingFace Space, making it easier to switch tasks, adjust parameters, and directly test examples.
 The previous Gradio app (gradio_app.py) will remain unchanged.

 ## ✅ TODOs

 - [x] release code
 - [x] release checkpoints
-- [ ] use quantized version to save VRAM
+- [x] use quantized version to save VRAM
 - [ ] using FramePack as base model

 ## 🔍 Introduction